trueos/trueos-docs/trueos-handbook/using.rst

 Adding a Printer
 ----------------

-Once printer support is determined, be sure the printer is plugged into your computer or, if the printer is a network printer, both your computer and the printer are connected to the network.
+Once printer support is determined, ensure the printer is plugged into your computer or, if the printer is a network printer, both your computer and the printer are connected to the network.
 Then, open a web browser and enter the address :command:`127.0.0.1:631/admin`.
-This opens the CUPS configuration, shown in:numref:`Figure %s <print4>`.
+This opens the CUPS configuration, shown in :numref:`Figure %s <print4>`.

 .. _print4: